jaidTw/ctf-writeups/csaw-2018/flagcrypt.md

 ### Solution

 Send a message with length >= 20 to the server, and the server will reponse with the encrypted message and its length.
-Through observing the provided code, the length of encrypted message will be shorter if there is repeated pattern (length > 3) occur in the plaintext, thus the encryption is vulnerable to [compression side channel attacks](https://www.sjoerdlangkemper.nl/2016/08/23/compression-side-channel-attacks/).
+Through observing the provided code, the length of encrypted message will be shorter if there is repeated pattern (length >= 3) occur in the plaintext, thus the encryption is vulnerable to [compression side channel attacks](https://www.sjoerdlangkemper.nl/2016/08/23/compression-side-channel-attacks/).

 The charset is telled in the description, this exploit simply bruteforce the prodcuts of these characters with length = 3 first.
-Once a pattern found, it will try to extended it with one character at once.
+Once a pattern found, it will try to extended it with single character at once.

 A problem is there are 3 bytes patterns with common prefix or subfix ("me_", "ve_") and ("e\_d", "e\_a"), thus I manually change the flag variable and run the script again.